PAUL MOINESTER - THE CHIEF

 In his “free time,” Brian created and runs Moldy Chum, one of the most heavily trafficked fly fishing blogs on the planet.
 With a nose for news, an impeccably sharp wit, and a slightly twisted mind, Brian has used his growing media platform to champion countless conservation causes with an irreverently serious voice.
 Brian also serves on the Wild Steelhead Coalition Board as well as the American Fly Fishing Trade Association Science Committee.

-Brian resides in Seattle, WA with his wife Marie, hard-changing daughter Josephine, and wonder dog Clooney.
+Brian resides in Seattle, WA with his wife Marie, hard-charging daughter Josephine, and wonder dog Clooney.

 KYLE SCHAEFER - MEDIA & BUSINESS STRATEGIST